Assassination of Admiral Coligny: Assassination and a massacre

-In the early hours of 24 August, the kill squads assembled.
-Drawn from the Swiss Guard as well as Anjou's personal bodyguard.
+In the early hours of 24 August, the kill squads assembled, drawn from the Swiss Guard as well as Anjou's personal bodyguard.
 The king ordered the city guard watch the streets while the assassinations were taking place, a key factor in what was to unfold, due to the guard being filled with radical Catholics.
 Several Huguenots, hearing the commotion of the kill squads assembling, approached them, and after beginning to quarrel were executed.

 Between 3am to 4am they struck, fanning out to their various responsibilities across the city.
-Guise approached the residence of Coligny accompanied by Aumale and Angoulême on horseback,with men on foot alongside.
-On the way to rue de Běthisy, they had to obtain arms from the gun shops, ill-prepared as they were.
+Guise approached the residence of Coligny accompanied by Aumale and Angoulême on horseback, with men on foot alongside.
+On the way to rue de Béthisy, they had to obtain arms from the gun shops, ill-prepared as they were.
 The head of his guard Cosseins, killing the necessary defenders for him to make it easier.
 Navarre's Swiss attempted to barricade themselves throwing furniture in front of the door, but it was breached and they were killed on the stairs up to Coligny's chamber.
 Now inside 5 men went up to Coligny's quarters while Guise waited down below.
-Upstairs Coligny, Paré, Muss the interpreter and Coligny's pastor Merlin heard the commotion.
+Upstairs Coligny, Paré, Muis the interpreter and Coligny's pastor Merlin heard the commotion.
 Cornaton shouted up 'We are lost, They have forced the interior door.'
-Coligny stood in his nightgown while Muss mumbled prayers.
+Coligny stood in his nightgown while Muis mumbled prayers.
 The Admiral was quite calm, and instructed those with him to flee up onto the rooftops through the attic.
 With his confederates escaped to the rooftops Coligny awaited the entry of the men into his chambers.
-Muss remained behind with him in the room.
+Muis remained behind with him in the room.